-Denmark has several public holidays in 2012, which are known as helligdage.
+Denmark has several public holidays in 2019, which are known as helligdage.

-January 1, 2012 is Nytårsdag or New Years Day and all business are closed on that day. (this falls on a Saturday)
+January 1, 2019 is Nytårsdag or New Years Day and all business are closed on that day. (this falls on a Friday)

-February 19, 2012 is Fastelavn or Shrovetide, which is a celebration with children dressing up in costumes and beating up a barrel with a stick.
+March 2, 2019 is Fastelavn or Shrovetide, which is a celebration with children dressing up in costumes and beating up a barrel with a stick.
 Fastelavn is celebrated on the Sunday before Lent.
 Businesses do not close on this day.

-April 1, 2012 is Aprilsnar or April Fools' Day and in like so many other countries, this is a day for pulling pranks on your friends and colleagues.
+April 1, 2019 is Aprilsnar or April Fools' Day and in like so many other countries, this is a day for pulling pranks on your friends and colleagues.
 Everyone seems to get on the act, even the media and politicians.
 Businesses are open.

-April 9 is called Occupation Day or Besættelse Dag and commemorates the day that German started the occupation of Denmark.
+April 9, 2019 is called Occupation Day or Besættelse Dag and commemorates the day that German started the occupation of Denmark.

 Påske or Easter consists of 4 days and all businesses are closed during this time.
 Businesses are open on the Saturday between the 4-day hellidage.